elm-land/elm-land/docs/concepts/shared.md

 -- ...
 ```

 The `Shared.Flags` type represents the initial data (if any) you expect to be passed in from JavaScript on startup.
-If you add a new `src/interop.js` file, you can define `flags` function that returns the initial data.
+If you add a new `src/interop.js` file, you can define a `flags` function that returns the initial data.

 ### Defining flags